Kszlufik/motion-detector-system/readMe.md

 Historical activity logs

 Hardware Requirements
-Raspberry Pi (tested on Raspberry Pi 4B).
+Raspberry Pi tested on Raspberry Pi 4B
-PIR Motion Sensor.
+PIR Motion Sensor
-Breadboard and jumper wires for prototyping (although not nescessary) Internet connection for the Raspberry Pi.
+Breadboard and jumper wires for prototyping lthough not nescessary Internet connection for the Raspberry Pi
 Software Requirements
-Python 3.6+ installed on the Raspberry Pi.
+Python 3.6 and +  installed on the Raspberry Pi.
 MATLAB for ThingSpeak-based email alert functionality.

 Required Python libraries: